chludwig/TYPO3.CMS/typo3/sysext/indexed_search/Documentation/Configuration/TypoScript/Index.rst

          in ALL of the page tree with no regard to branches at all.

-         Notice that by "root-page" we mean a website root defined by

-         a TypoScript Template!
+         Notice that by "root-page" we mean a website root defined by a TypoScript Template!
 If you just want to search in branches of your site, use the possibility of searching in levels.

+         If you want to limit the search to some branches, using subtemplates setting `page.config.index_enable` to `1` or `0` could be a solution.

    Default
          Empty, which fall backs to the current root-page id